 - Seats: 45, plus 40 outside

-- Wine: a well chosen list, kicking off at around £15, lists some prestigious bottles
+- Wine: a well chosen list, has fair mark-ups, and includes some prestigious bottles

 - Wheelchair access: Yes